HNUBIGroup/DBENet-NPI/README.md

 *Note*
 --------------------------------------------------------------------------------
 - data project
   - This project contains the raw sequences and the processed data of datasets used in this study.
-(RPI488, RPI1807, NPInter, RPI7317, RPI1847)
   - sample project contains three coding methods including sequential information, interval information, and physicochemical property coding method.
   - sample.py is the file used to generate the sample.txt file.